PizzaGroup/MCPizzaGroup/Readme.md

    A list of all customers
    Top 3 pizza toppings
    Total sales
    Find a customer by name

+  Admins should also have the ability to add/remove pizza toppings from the ordering system.

   1. Custemer ( User )